gamerwoman3d/compost_heap/README.md

 - past coding challenges
 - past development 'bootcamps'

-These snippets will be used in;
+These snippets will be used in conjunction with;
 - game development
 - 3D web development
 - freelance full stack web development for private clients